ascoarchitect/aws-capstone-1/README.md

 This project supports deployment of multiple game applications:

-1. **Space Invaders**: A classic arcade game
+👾 **Space Invaders**: A classic arcade game
-2. **Retro Emulator**: A web-based retro game emulator
+🕹️ **Retro Emulator**: A web-based retro game emulator

 You can specify which game to deploy by adding either `space` or `retro` to the deployment commands.

-An example Nintendo Entertainment System (NES) ROM for Legend of Zelda is available in the emulator-rom repo folder.
-When the website is deployed, you upload this ROM onto the website to load the game into the browser.
+Example Nintendo Entertainment System (NES) ROMs are available in the emulator-rom repo folder.
+When the website is deployed, you upload a ROM onto the website to load the game into the browser.

 Note: If you start your project build steps with one game type, you need to ensure that you use that game type for the whole project.
-Shoudl you wish to use the other game type then you need to destroy the resources first.
+Should you wish to use the other game type then you need to destroy the resources first.

 ## Running the Project